 In fact, all native life on the planet is like this (for example, there are no male herd animals—the grass they graze on fertilizes the females).
 They were changed by a virus, brought to their planet by other alien species.
 All species who didn't develop bizarre reproductive cycles died.

-- Vonda N. McIntyre's Starfarer series has the squidmoths, who are born male.
-The males exchange sperm packets with each other and keep the packets they receive (the packets can stay fresh for a long time).
-At some point the male consciously chooses to undergo a metamorphosis which turns him female, consumes the collected sperm packets, lays eggs, and dies.
+- Vonda N. McIntyre's Starfarer series has the squidmoths.
+The juveniles exchange gamete packets with each other and keep the packets they receive (the packets can stay fresh for a long time).
+At some point the juvenile consciously chooses to undergo a metamorphosis, consumes the collected gamete packets, lays fertile eggs, and dies.

 - The alien city dwellers from Blind Lake have two stages in life.
 The sentient adult form is neuter and has a special feeding apparatus which the parasitic larval form require in order to survive.
 It's the larvae that actually do the breeding.
 On occasion, a larva is infected by the virus present in the adults and will transform into an adult itself.